To install follow these steps:

 - If those entries exist then check if is loaded by the VBA editor of other Microsoft Office applications (Access, Word, Excel, PowerPoint, Outlook, etc.), to see if the problem is specific to the VBA editor of one application, or it happens with the VBA editor of all applications:

-- If the problem happens with the VBA editor of all applications, contact Support.
+- If the problem happens with the VBA editor of all applications, reinstall or repair Microsoft Office.
+If the problem persists after reinstalling / repairing Microsoft Office, contact us.

 - If the problem is specific to the VBA editor of some Microsoft Office application, check that has not been disabled by that application.
 For example, for Microsoft Access, visit the section (which applies to both add-ins for Microsoft Access and add-ins for its VBA editor).